 This upmarket town is the place to go for the most glamorous of hotels and fine-dining experiences.
-This isn’t to mention high fashion boutiques like Louis Vuitton and Hermès and over 50 states of the art galleries.
-The restaurants in Knokke-Heist are fantastic – fresh fish is on all the menus here.
+This isn’t to mention high fashion boutiques like Louis Vuitton and Hermès and over 50 art galleries.
+The restaurants in Knokke-Heist are great too – fresh fish is on all the menus here.

 This region is also where you’ll find one of Belgium’s best nature parks – Het Zwin Nature Reserve.
 Zwin is a totally unique salt marsh area near the beach, where a specific combination of natural factors creates the perfect habitat for many rare birds and plants.